Trinity Employability Award - Pharma Pathway

 This is the intermediate level of the Award.
 To achieve this Award standard you must:

-- Complete a reflective careers assessment demonstrating your development of a Trinity Graduate Attribute
+- Complete a reflective careers assessment demonstrating your development of the Trinity Graduate Attributes

 The aim of these assessments is to enable you to reflect on, integrate, and articulate the learning you have achieved from participating in this programme.
 These components will be assessed by the Trinity Careers Service.